-Cleaning out your roof gutters is part of home maintenance to ensure you don’t have any problems with your roof, water overflow, or even ice dams as winter approaches.
-Gutters do a wonderful job of directing water away from the pitch of your roof, but they do much more than collect water and can back up and even overflow if leaves and other debris are not regularly cleaned out of them.
+Cleaning out your roof gutters is part of home maintenance to ensure you don’t have any problems with water overflow or even ice dams as winter approaches.
+Rain gutters work to direct water away from the pitch of your roof, but they do much more than collect water and can back up and even overflow if leaves and other debris are not regularly cleaned out of them.

-LeafGuard gutters are an excellent option for keeping your gutters cleared, and their unique one-piece design saves you the hassle of the regular gutter cleanout.
-This LeafGuard review provides an overview of the product, how it works, and why it is a decent choice for homeowners – especially if you live in an area of high leaf and needle blow off.
+LeafGuard is one seamless gutter protection system for keeping your gutters cleared, and their unique one-piece gutter cover design saves you the hassle of the regular gutter cleanout.
+This LeafGuard review provides an overview of the product, user testimonials, and reasons why it will help maintain a clog-free gutter–especially if you live in an area of high leaf and needle blow off.

 The LeafGuard Company